777arc/PySDR/content/doa.rst

 ..math::

-   w = R^{-1}A[A^HR^{-1}A]^{-1}d
+   w = R^{-1} C [C^H R^{-1} C]^{-1} d

-where :math:`A` is a matrix comprising of the steering vectors of the corresponding SOIs and interferers, and :math:`d` is the desired response vector. the vector :math:`d` for a particular row takes the value of 0 when the corresponding steering vector is to be nulled, and takes a value of 1 when we want a beam pointed at it.
+where :math:`C` is a matrix comprising of the steering vectors of the corresponding SOIs and interferers, and :math:`d` is the desired response vector. the vector :math:`d` for a particular row takes the value of 0 when the corresponding steering vector is to be nulled, and takes a value of 1 when we want a beam pointed at it.
 The desired response vector is a vector of the desired responses for each direction.
 For example, if we have two sources of interest and two sources of interference, we can set :code:`d = [1,1,0,0]`.
 The LCMV beamformer is a powerful tool that can be used to suppress interference and noise from multiple directions while simultaneously enhancing the signal of interest from multiple directions.
 The catch is that the total number of nulls and beams you can form simultaneously is limited by the size of the array (the number of elements).
 Furthermore, you need the exact steering vector for each of the SOIs and interferers, which isnt always readily available in practical applications.
 Because estimates are used instead, the performance of the LCMV beamformer can degrade.

 *******************
 Number of Elements